 E. C. Feiss is a critic and Ph.D. candidate in the History of Art Department studying the history and theory of Modern and Contemporary art, specifically western socially and politically engaged art practices that articulate programs for justice and social utility.
 She also writes broadly about art after 1960.
 Her work has appeared in Afterall, Frieze, Open!
 Radical Philosophy and Texte zur Kunst amongst others.
 In 2014–15, she was a resident at the Jan van Eyck Academie, Maastricht and an instructor at the Sandberg Instituut, Amsterdam.
 She holds an MA from Goldsmiths College, University of London and a BA from Smith College.

-Juliana Friend’s is a Ph.D. candidate in the Anthropology Department whose research explores the intersection of new media, sexuality, and Islam in Senegal.
-In her dissertation, she examines transformations in sexual education practice in a region officially marked by and popularly stigmatized for sexual violence.
+Juliana Friend is a Ph.D. candidate in the Anthropology Department whose research explores the intersection of new media, sexuality, and Islam in Senegal.
+In her dissertation, she examines how marginalized groups transform the Senegalese ethic of sutura (discretion or modesty) through digital media practices; in the process, she argues, they craft a novel ethical framework for equity in technology.
 She also collaborates with LGBT activists in Senegal on issues of online activism and human rights.
-Drawing on experience in print and radio journalism, Juliana explores the opportunities and limitations of online platforms for collaborative storytelling.
+A contributing editor for the Visual and New Media Review at the Society for Cultural Anthropology, Juliana explores the opportunities and limitations of online platforms for collaborative storytelling.
 Friend holds an M.Phil in Anthropology from the University of Cambridge and a B.A. in Comparative Literature from Brown University.